 2) Know your health and wellbeing services

 Do you offer an employee assistance programme or have health insurance that covers mental health assistance?
-Make sure your employees can find out about it in an employee handbook and your intranet, and that you tell new starters about it in inductions.
+Make sure any of this support is captured in your employee handbook and your intranet and is part of an induction for all new starters.

-To help managers support employees there are also some great training tools by Wellbeing in the City, including a free 15-minute e-learning about active listening.
+To help managers support employees there are some great training tools including free 15 minute online learning by Wellbeing in the Workplace.

 3) Plan activities around events

-From annual campaigns like mental health awareness week in May or stress awareness month in April there are loads of campaigns your business can get involved in.
-Mind and Time to Talk have great resources your wellbeing committee can use.
+Stress awareness month in April, mental health awareness week in May, and national work life week in October: there are campaigns throughout the year that your business can get involved in.
+Mind has great free online resources for your wellbeing committee to use.

-You could also use one of these days to share your key messages: recirculate your employee assistance programme details or highlight your mental health first aiders.
+Or how about simply using one of these days to share your key messages?
+You could remind people about your employee assistance programme or make sure they know who your mental health first aiders are.

-Most people are familiar with the stats around mental health at work: one in three of us experience a mental health issue.
-But it’s important that colleagues at all levels are talking about it.
+Almost 15% of people experience mental health problems at work.
 Encourage senior leaders to talk about wellbeing at board meetings so it’s discussed as an ongoing priority by your senior team, not only around awareness days.
+The Global Business Collaboration for Better Workplace Mental Health has a leadership pledge to bring senior leaders together.

-6) Give your lunch & learn a wellbeing spin
+6) Give your lunch and learns a wellbeing spin

 7) Get moving

-If you work in an office, you spend seven hours a day at your desk, so you need to get moving!
+Desk-based workers spend around seven hours a day sitting down, so you need to get moving!

 - Move every 45 minutes by setting yourself reminders to get up and walk around